tiagosn/cifar-10_py2png/README.md

 ### How to use it ###

-* Download the ["pickled"](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz) of Cifar-10 dataset
+* Download the ["pickled"](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz) version of Cifar-10
 * Use the following command to obtain the imagens: ```python2.7 cifar-10_py2png.py cifar-10-batches-py```
 * Done!!!